NSIAppDev/MoviesAppTutorial/Tutorial/Readme.md

 # Welcome to the MovieDB Tutorial
-In this tutorial, we will show you, step by step, how to add features into this base application
+In this tutorial, we will show you, step by step, how to add features into this [base application](BaseApplication.md).

 ## Suggested Extensions
 - [Webpack Task Runner](WebpackTaskRunner.md)